anandr16910/Signal-Coverage-Maps-Using-Interpolation-techniques-and-ML/Channel_propagation.md

   Fig.1 *Predict RSRP with optimized dual slope model for various d0 (in metres) *
 </div>

 Best RMSE was obtained by heuristic analysis using upper and lower bounds.
-Also for better computation therby maintaining optimum RMSE $lsqcurvefit$ was used
+Also for better computation thereby maintaining optimum RMSE $lsqcurvefit$ was used.

 key observations: